Courses and Requirements

 Research Seminar (401).
 Concentrators may fulfill the Senior Program requirement through satisfactory completion (a grade of at least C-) of the research seminar.
-This course may emphasize the critical evaluation of scholarship in a specific field, culminating in a historiographical essay or primary research culminating in an original essay.
+This course emphasizes the critical evaluation of scholarship in a specific field, culminating in either a historiographical essay or an original essay based upon primary sources and informed by the relevant scholarship.

-A minor in history consists of five courses, of which one must be at the 100 level and at least one must be at the 300 level or higher, as approved by the department.
-Only one 100-level course will count toward a minor.
+A minor in history consists of five courses.
+Beginning with the class of 2019, one of these five courses must be a Writing Intensive 100-level course.
+Only two 100-level courses will count toward a minor.
+At least one course must be at the 300 level or higher, as approved by the department.

-A student wishing to be certified to teach social studies in grades 7-12 should contact Susan Mason, director of the Education Studies Program, as early as possible.
+A student wishing to be certified to teach social studies in grades 7-12 should contact the Education Studies Program as early as possible.

 Murder, Civil War, and Opera.